HenryHeng91/pjl-connect-bmad/docs/prd.md

     1. An "Export to CSV" button is available in the Back Office.
     2. The manager can select a date range for the export.
     3. The system generates and downloads a CSV file containing all relevant data for shipments within the selected range.

+### **Story 4.4: Back-Office User Guide**
+* **As a** new Ops Team Member, **I want** a simple user guide for the Back Office, **so that** I can learn how to use the system's core features.
+* **Acceptance Criteria:**
+    1. A `user-guide.md` file is created in the `docs/` directory.
+    2. The guide explains how to log into the system.
+    3. The guide explains the main dashboard queue and how to open a booking for review.
+    4. The guide explains the process of reviewing a booking, assigning a carrier, and dispatching the job.